Banstead: Transport

+Media

+With its close proximity to London, television signals are received from the Crystal Palace TV transmitter, placing Banstead in the BBC London and ITV London areas.

+The town is served by both BBC Radio Surrey and BBC Radio London.
+Other radio stations including Heart South, Capital Xtra, Greatest Hits Radio London, Greatest Hits Radio Surrey & East Hampshire, and SUSY Radio, a community based station which broadcast from Redhill.

+The Surrey Mirror is the local newspaper that covers the town.

 Elevation and soil

-Much of the land is at about 125 m above sea level and as this descends to about 100 m it is bisected by a railway line in a relatively deep cutting.
+Much of the land is at about 125 m above sea level and this descends to about 100 m.
+It is bisected by a railway line in a relatively deep cutting.

 Underneath a variable depth humus topsoil, most of the village is on various flints or chalk.